MeliBio

 MeliBio is an American food tech company that replaces the use of honeybees with microorganisms as a medium for honey production.
 The company was founded in 2020 by Darko Mandich and Aaron Schaller.

 MeliBio is based in Oakland, California.

 History

 MeliBio was founded in 2020 by Darko Mandich and Aaron Schaller in Berkeley, California.
 The company uses plant science and precision fermentation to create a product molecularly identical to honey without the need for bees.

 In March 2022, MeliBio raised $5.7 million in seed funding.
 The round was led by Astanor Ventures.

 In March 2023, MeliBio launched Mellody, its plant-based honey product.

 MeliBio was affected by the collapse of Silicon Valley Bank in 2023, with up to 90% of the company's assets reportedly held at the bank.

+In May 2025, MeliBio was acquired by FoodYoung Labs, a Swiss innovation lab and venture studio based in Balerna, Switzerland.
+The deal covered the Mellody brand along with MeliBio's plant-based honey technology and related intellectual property, but did not include the company's precision fermentation technology.